 Real Estate and Real Estate Finance

 Our real estate attorneys represent clients in all aspects of real estate and real estate finance, including both buyers and sellers of real property, both landlords and tenants in commercial lease transactions, and both lenders and borrowers in real property financing transactions.
 In the health care area, we are experienced in hospital leases, medical office building leases, land use issues, purchases and sales of health care properties, mortgages and deeds of trust on health care properties, tax credit transactions, tax exempt bond financings, and if needed, loan modifications, forbearances and foreclosures.

 Labor and Employment

-Our labor and employment attorneys partner closely with clients to provide broad, proactive counsel that minimizes risk exposure.
-Our critical risk management solutions allow clients to focus on managing their businesses while we manage the details of their employment problems.
-From preemptive advice, and review of procedures and practices, to employer representation in court or before administrative agencies, we have the expertise to advise and protect our health care clients on a wide range of employment issues that arise in today’s litigious climate.
+Our labor and employment attorneys partner closely with clients to provide broad, proactive counsel that minimizes risk.
+Our critical risk management solutions allow clients to focus on managing their businesses while we manage the details of their employment issues.
+From preemptive advice, and review of procedures and practices, to employer representation in court or before administrative agencies, we have the expertise to counsel and protect our health care clients on a wide range of employment issues that arise in today’s litigious climate.
 We work closely with management to assure workplace compliance and immediate response when conflict arises.
 We prepare and implement employee handbooks, advise on personnel matters, negotiate employment and severance agreements and defend lawsuits.
 We also represent Taft-Hartley benefit plans.
 Our clients vary from small medical practices to large institutions, and we tailor our advice to consider its practical application to each client’s particular size and complexity.